eKatia/course-dbt-eKatia/dbt-greenery/models/README_W3.md

 | Devil's Ivy         |             35 |                 10 |           28.57 |

 ### Why some products might be converting more than other?

+- Maybe some product pages are more advertised and promoted with SEO.
+- Some might be on discounts more often
+- It can be the nature of plants themselves: some are easier to take care of, for example.